2015 IndyCar Series: Round 5: Grand Prix of Indianapolis

 Will Power won the pole position for the second annual Grand Prix of Indianapolis, continuing a dominating trend in 2015 for Penske Racing during qualifying.
 Penske cars qualified 1st, 3rd, 4th, and 5th, with Ganassi's Scott Dixon (2nd) situated on the outside of the front row.

 At the start, a multi-car tangle in turn one saw Scott Dixon spin out in front of the entire field.
 Hélio Castroneves (in his milestone 300th Indy car start) was involved in contact, as was Josef Newgarden, and others.
 Will Power took the lead and dominated the race, leading 65 of 82 laps.
 Power became the fifth different winner in as many races for 2015.

 Round 6: Indianapolis 500

 2008 winner Scott Dixon started from pole position for the 99th running of the Indianapolis 500.
 In a Three way shootout over the 14 remaining laps with Will Power and Scott Dixon, Juan Pablo Montoya was crowned with his second Indianapolis 500 title.
+During post qualifying practice on May 18, James Hinchcliffe had a life-threatening crash sidelining him from the remainder of the season.
+He would recover to return in 2016.